chrisconlin/Conlin_Latin102/composition1.md

 "Herculem dixit eum interficiet parentes Lolis"

-Your fourth sentence should say that Iole endured that her parents were killed.
+your fourth sentence should say that Iole endured that her parents were killed.
+"Iole endured that her parents were killed" accusative singular for indirect statement: Lolen patior, pati, -, passus: endure, suffer;: ""patit""
+parentes: accusitve plural
+3rd person, plural, perfect, passive, indiciative: interfecti sunt

+"Lolen patit parentes interfecti sunt."

 Your fifth statement should say that when he had killed all of them, he sent Iole to Deianira.
+"When Hercules killed all the parents, he sent Iole to Deianira."
+Cum: When
+Hercules: nom, sg.
+interficiō, interficere, interfēcī, interfectus - to kill.
+3rd-io conjugation.
+It is occuring before the event of the independent clause so we are going to go with the 3rd, singular, pluperfect, active, subjunctive: interfecisset omnis, omnne: all, every: omnes
+parentes: accustive plural
+mitto, mittĕre, misi, missus: to send: We need the 3rd person, singular, perfect, active, indicative. misit
+Iolen: accusative singular
+ad+acc: ad